cgorman/prototype_image_generator/README.md

 N.B. the textures and colors are independent, so a token object can be the prototypical color without being the prototypical texture, even if they have the same probability (e.g. 80% of squares are black and 80% are striped)

-I tried commenting everything but the methods to generate images are big goofy so I apologize for that.
+I tried commenting everything but the methods to generate images are big and goofy so I apologize for that.

 **FYI: Randomly generated stats have not been implemented yet**